ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: Experiment

 \subsection{Evaluation of the Annotation Method}

-As the first step, we validate the accuracy of our 3D hand pose annotation and analyze the impact for optimization results.
-For evaluation, we manually annotate two random sequences from our main dataset: one involving hand-object interaction and the other hand-virtual interaction, with a total of over 600 frames.
-To that end, we first annotate the 2D joint locations from both egocentric and exocentric images and obtain the 3D positions by triangulation.
+As the first step, we validate the accuracy of our 3D hand pose annotation (\cf~\cref{sec:annotation}) and analyze the impact on optimization results.
+For evaluation, we manually annotate two random sequences from our main dataset, with a total of over 600 frames.
+To that end, we first annotate the 2D joint locations on RGB images from two viewpoints and obtain the 3D joint positions by triangulation.
 We calculate the average 3D joint errors across all frames to measure the accuracy.

 As shown in~\cref{tab:annotation}, our annotation method achieves an average joint error of nearly 1cm, comparable to the results of~\cite{kwon2021h2o, hampali2020honnotate, zimmermann2019freihand}.
 The multi-view setting shows remarkably better precision than the ego-view only optimization, demonstrating the necessity of multi-camera capture.
 We also observe that only combining $\mathcal{L}_{mask}$ and $\mathcal{L}_{j2d}$ can already provide a plausible accuracy since they fit the projection of the 3D hand pose to two heterogeneous views. $\mathcal{L}_{mesh}$, though it hardly improves the joint accuracy, can result in more natural hand mesh.
 Adding $\mathcal{L}_{j3d}$ further refines the joints as it induces the explicit constraint to their positions.
 We showcase some annotation examples in~\cref{fig:mesh}.
-As can be seen, both hand joint and mesh can be accurately annotated across different actions despite the presence of occlusion and the variance in subject ethnicities.
+As can be seen, both hand joint and mesh can be accurately annotated across different actions despite the presence of occlusion and the variance in subjects' hand color and shape.
+Please see our \href{https://thermohands.github.io/}{\textbf{project page}} for more visualization of annotation.